What is a watershed?

 It is a coalition of Indianapolis neighborhoods and residents, public and private organizations, and civic leaders, led by a public-private partnership of many business and nonprofit organizations.
 ROW actively seeks input from the residents and stakeholders who live and work closest to the waterways.
-Learn more about how to get engaged and finding out more about this group by visiting their website at
+Learn more about how to get engaged and finding out more about this group.

 Watersheds in Central Indiana and Marion County

 Most waterways in Marion County are part of The Upper White River Watershed which encompasses a 2,720 square mile area (approx. 1.7 million acres) within central Indiana.
 The Upper White River Watershed extends across sixteen (16) counties including significant portions of Hancock, Marion, Hendricks, Johnson, Hamilton, Morgan, Boone, Tipton, Madison, Henry, Delaware, and Randolph Counties, as well as smaller portions of Owen, Monroe, Brown and Clinton Counties.